DaveBenham/VenomModules/README.md

 XM-OP is intended to be used as a modulation operator, where one XM-OP modulates another.
 When performing modulation, the most musical results occur when there is an integral ratio relationship between the frequencies of the two operators.
 There are three controls to establish this ratio.
 XM-OP also has a V/Oct input where 0V always represents 261.63 Hz, or C4.
 There isn't any general tuning knob or octave knob.
 If there were, then it would disturb the ratio relationships.

 ### MULT (frequency multiplier) knob
 Establishes the numerator of the frequency ratio.
-The knob is constrained to integral values from 1 to 64.
+The knob ranges from 1 to 64.

 ### DIV (frequency divisor) knob
 Establishes the denominator of the frequency ratio.
-The knob is constrained to integral values from 1 to 64.
+The knob ranges from 1 to 64.

+### QUANT (quantize ratio) button
+Controls whether the multiplier and division values are quantized to integer values or not.
+The default is On (quantize enabled).

 ### DTUNE (detune) knob
 Allows you to detune the ratio from the perfect integral ratio.
 The knob ranges from -100 cents to 100 cents.